percwg/perc-wg/double/draft-ietf-perc-double.md

 * Assign the key and salt values for the outer (hop-by-hop) algorithm to the second half of the key and salt for the double algorithm.
-The first half of the key is revered to as the inner key while the second out half is referred to as the outer key.
+The first half of the key is referred to as the inner key while the second out half is referred to as the outer key.
 When a key is used by a cryptographic algorithm, the salt used is the part of the salt generated with that key.